MartelBarkley/bootstrap-1/README.md

 ﻿# bootstrap-1
-Using Bootstrap 4 & Bootstrap 5 to build an example site.
+Using Bootstrap 4 & Bootstrap 5 to build a landing page.